Cinque Terre, Italy

 - Hike.
 Hike up and back like we did, or from town to town.
 If you visit multiple towns, be sure to stop for meals or drinks in each one.

 And please pass this along to others!
-If you see an Instagram influencer posting a photo from Cinque Terre with a caption saying that they didn’t have time to hike or do anything but take pictures, call them out since their post will only encourage more shallow, harmful tourism.
-And the tour companies and cruise lines have no incentive to limit the number of visitors.
-They’re only interested in revenue, and unfortunately that comes at the expense of the local residents.
+If you see an Instagram influencer posting a photo from Cinque Terre with a caption saying that they didn’t have time to hike or do anything but take pictures, call them out on it since their post will only encourage more shallow, harmful tourism.
+And the tour companies and cruise lines have no incentive to limit the number of visitors – they’re only interested in revenue, and unfortunately that comes at the expense of the local residents.
 If everyone stops purchasing bus excursions to Cinque Terre, much of the over-tourism problem will be solved.
 Your individual decision to travel better and travel deeper really does make a difference.

 Cinque Terre – Your Turn